Residential Learning Communities

 Steps to Join an RLC

-The 2024-2025 priority application for Residential Learning Communities is CLOSED.
-See below for details by RLC:
+The 2026-2027 application for Residential Learning Communities is closed.

-Take a look at the other opportunities we offer to connect to Auburn and start strong and finish ahead academically!
-Make sure to complete the Camp War Eagle Application on March 26 at 1:00 PM CT!
+Take a look at the other opportunities we offer to connect with Auburn and start strong, finish ahead academically!

 334-844-4501 | fys@auburn.edu|@AuburnFYS_LCs